 Mad Libs – This word game leads to lots of laughs and humorously teaches a little grammar along the way.

 Mental Math – Occasionally the kids enjoy answering math challenges such as practicing multiplication facts, calculating gas mileage, or figuring out how long it will take to get to our destination.
+Take a look at the mental math games here for ideas.

 Be the Navigator – There are all sorts of ways to play this.
 For the younger kids I’ll draw a path with squares for each 25 miles we drive – they get to put a sticker on the map for each of those way points.
 This gives a nice visual of our progress.
+We got a pack of car stickers for each kid to make the miles pass more quickly on a 600 mile journey we took one summer.

 For older kids you can print a Google map of your route, follow the route in an Atlas, or have them find directions on your phone.
 On short trips around town I’ll play the game “How do we get home from here?” and let one of my kids direct our drive as best they can.

 I Spy – This is the classic car game.
 I find the trick when playing with younger kids is to not make it complicated – simply state what you’re seeing (shape, colors) let them guess, and take turns.
 You can also vary it by looking for a specific color.
+Eboo make Travel Bingo Cards that work well for playing I Spy while you drive.

 Alphabet Game – This can be another look-out-the window game if you’re trying to spot something starting with each letter of the alphabet, or play it by coming up with a category and then coming up with a word in that category for each letter.
 We also play a version that let’s us talk about our day with our ABC About Your Day game.